Labour mobility and cross-border matching – why does it matter?

 Mobility

-The following chart shows the share of people of working age (20-64 years) in each EU country who are nationals of another EU country (‘EU movers’).
-This indicator includes a snapshot of the extent to which businesses in an EU country rely on EU mobile workers.
+This indicator tracks the share of people of working age (20-64 years) in each EU Member State who are nationals of another EU Member State (‘EU movers’).
+The indicator provides a snapshot of the extent to which businesses in an EU Member State rely on mobile workers from the rest of the EU.

 Sources: Own elaboration based on Eurostat population statistics including international migration(online data code: migr_pop1ctz)

-For further information and data, please consult the Annual Report on Intra-EU Labour Mobility.
+For further information and data, consult the Annual Report on Intra-EU Labour Mobility.

 EURES